How to Apply

 Admission to graduate programs in the School of Education is granted throughout the year.
 There are no strict application deadlines, but we encourage you to apply well in advance of the term during which you wish to start.
 You can begin graduate programs at various times, depending on what degree or certification yo uare seeking.
 Program start terms are as follows:

-- Post-bachelor's Teacher Certification: August, January
+- Post-bachelor's Teacher Licensure: August, January

 - Teacher Endorsements: All fall, spring, and summer terms